-F 7 . • D ъ

-[Loca THAN Data

-ILUCC uuon.
-Duie

-To: [Name and address of Client]

-Dear Sirs:

-We, the undersigned, offer consulting services for [Insert title of assignment] under your Request for Proposal dated [Insert Date] and our Proposal.
-As a result, submit our Proposal, which includes this Technical Proposal and a Financial Proposal sealed under a separate envelope1.

-We are submitting our Proposal in association with [Insert a list with full name and address of each associated Consultant] (Delete if no association is foreseen or allowed under the Project).

-As a result of this, we declare that all the information and statements made in this Proposal are true and accept that any misinterpretation in it may lead to our disqualification.
+[Location, Date] To: [Name and address of Client] Dear Sirs: We, the undersigned, offer consulting services for [Insert title of assignment] under your Request for Proposal dated [Insert Date] and our Proposal.
+We are hereby submitting our Proposal, which includes this Technical Proposal, and a Financial Proposal sealed under a separate envelope 1 .
+We are submitting our Proposal in association with [Insert a list with full name and address of each associated Consultant] (Delete in case no association is foreseen or allowed under the Project).
+We hereby declare that all the information and statements made in this Proposal are true and accept that any misinterpretation contained in it may lead to our disqualification.
 Suppose negotiations are held during the Proposal's validity period, i.e., before the date indicated in Paragraph Reference 1.12 of the Data Sheet.
 In that case, we undertake to negotiate based on the proposed staff.
 Our Proposal is binding upon us and subject to the modifications resulting from Contract negotiations.
 If our Proposal is accepted, we undertake to initiate the consulting services related to the assignment not later than the date indicated in Paragraph Reference 7.2 of the Data Sheet.
 We understand you are not bound to accept any Proposal you receive.

-We remain,

-Yours sincerely,

-Authorized Signature [In full and initials]:
+We remain, Yours sincerely, Authorized Signature [In full and initials]:

-Name and Title of Signatory:

-Name of Firm:

-Address: